- What Is Cyptojacking?

 - A Parent's Guide to Keeping Your Child Drug-Free

-12 Common Uses of Public Records
+12 Common Reasons for Public Records Request

 Public records are documents that generally pertain to the operation of government.
 While an individual may peruse public records to learn more about their neighbors (including their levels of education, number of children living with them, where they work, their political affiliation, etc.) these records are used by a variety of industries, primarily for planning purposes.